Updated: November 20, 2025

 Marina de Lagos

-This area is a top pick for investors and buyers looking for high-end properties.
+This area is a top pick for international buyers looking for high-end properties.
 Marina de Lagos offers commercial properties, modern apartments, and luxury villas, some of which have yacht docks.
 Most units are close to restaurants, bars, and the city center, making it highly desirable for property investments.

 Required Documents for Buying Property in Lagos, Portugal